Ethisphere Releases Special Research Report, “Leading Practices of the 2016 World’s Most Ethical Companies”

 Data set provides an opportunity for true ethics and compliance benchmarking

 NEW YORK, NY – October 20, 2016 – Stakeholders are placing increasing pressure on companies to be ‘radically transparent’, to ensure that the way they do business conforms to both the letter and spirit of law and regulation, and to ensure that compliance and ethics practices are not just written but actually practiced.
 This requires defining, measuring and monitoring corporate ethical standards.
-The Ethisphere Institute, the global leader in defining and advancing the standards of ethical business practices, announced today the release of a new research report, “Leading Practices of the 2016 World’s Most Ethical Companies”, that permits true comparisons between similar companies and details what defines leadership when it comes to measuring corporate integrity.
+Ethisphere, the global leader in defining and advancing the standards of ethical business practices, announced today the release of a new research report, “Leading Practices of the 2016 World’s Most Ethical Companies”, that permits true comparisons between similar companies and details what defines leadership when it comes to measuring corporate integrity.

 This newly-released report is based upon responses to the 2016 Ethics Quotient® survey, and compares results of those honored as 2016 World’s Most Ethical Companies® to the other companies in the data set.
 To help identify developing trends, certain data points compare World’s Most Ethical Company honorees over the past several years.
 These two approaches offer a robust analysis far different from other surveys and permits readers to gain a clearer understanding of how leading companies are moving their programs and practices forward.

-“Investors, employees and other stakeholders increasingly understand that doing business the right way is good business,” said Erica Salmon Byrne, Executive Vice President, Governance and Compliance, Ethisphere Institute.
+“Investors, employees and other stakeholders increasingly understand that doing business the right way is good business,” said Erica Salmon Byrne, Executive Vice President, Governance and Compliance, Ethisphere.
 She added, “Ethisphere has been identifying and measuring those practices for years, and the trend analysis in this report offers exceptional insights into where the best companies have been and where they are going.
 It’s ideal for building a data-driven case for changes as needed at organizations of all sizes.”